BrianSeong99/Agglayer_v0.3FEP/README.md

 ## Components

 ### Local Chain
-Chains that are connected to Agglayer.
+Chains that are connected to Agglayer, which includes chains like Katana, X Layer, and more.

 ### AggProver
 The AggProver is a critical component of the Agglayer system that generates cryptographic proofs for state transitions between different chains.
 It works by collecting and processing chain data (including local exit roots, bridge exits, and state transitions), creating a witness that contains all necessary information for proof generation, and then using this witness to generate a verifiable proof that can be used to validate cross-chain operations.
 The prover supports multiple verification methods, including both ECDSA signatures (`CONSENSUS_TYPE = 0`) and more flexible generic proofs (`CONSENSUS_TYPE = 1`), and ensures the integrity of state transitions by verifying bridge constraints, global exit roots, and state consistency across the network.
 The generated proofs are essential for maintaining security and trust in the cross-chain operations within the Agglayer ecosystem.